andyk/recursive_llm/README.md

 ## Beyond Tail-recursion

-In this article, I consider a prompt that generates a new prompt to be recursive [by a general definition](https://en.wikipedia.org/wiki/Recursion_(disambiguation)) of recursion: "the process of repeating items in a self-similar way".
-The examples considered above are analagous to linear tail recursion, which is essentially iteration implemented via a self-referencing abstraction.
-Most often, in computer science, the abstraction is a function that calls itself.
-In this case it is a prompt that generates another prompt.
+The examples of recursive LLM prompts considered above are analagous to linear tail recursion, which is essentially iteration implemented via a self-referencing abstraction.
+In computer science, the abstraction is often implemented in the form of a function that calls itself.
+In our work here, we are working with a prompt that generates another prompt.

-I find it even more interesting to explore non-tail recursion.
-In this case, the the abstraction (e.g., function) performs some transformation of the value returned by its inner call to itself before returning it to it own output to its caller.
+It is even more interesting to explore non-tail recursion, where the abstraction (e.g., the function) performs some transformation of the value returned by its inner call to itself before returning that value to its caller (the next-outer most instance of itself).

 To actually compute a simplified value of a non-tail recursive function, a computer system uses a [memory stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
 In the context of a non-tail recursive prompt, we could try to include the stack as part of the prompt itself.